-Baby and child-specific products fared much better than many areas of beauty and personal care in 2020, with sales growth remaining relatively stable in both value and volume terms.
+Baby and child-specific products recorded a stable performance in both value and volume terms in 2021.
 There is a general unwillingness among parents to compromise on quality in products for their children and this only became more pronounced in the context of additional health considerations created by COVID-19.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).